 The 25 Best Picture Books to Celebrate Christmas

-If you’re a parent of a certain age, you may remember clutching your 10th-anniversary copy of The Polar Express to your chest and hugging it tightly.
-You may also remember the bell and cassette tape that came with it.
-And, you may still have it in your house today.
+If you’re a parent from a certain era, you might recall holding tight to your 10th-anniversary edition of The Polar Express and cherishing it.
+Maybe you even kept the bell and cassette tape that came with it—all still tucked away at home today.

-On this list of Christmas picture books, you’ll find classics like The Polar Express and Why Christmas Trees Aren’t Perfect, and you’ll also see newer titles like Dasher and Pick a Pine Tree
+On our list of Christmas picture books, you’ll find timeless classics like The Polar Express and Why Christmas Trees Aren’t Perfect, alongside newer favorites such as Dasher and Pick a Pine Tree.

-Warm up a cup of cocoa, get cozy, and take your time with this list.
-Remember, whatever books you choose, you can’t go wrong.
+So grab a cozy blanket, warm up some cocoa, and take your time browsing through this collection.
+Remember, whichever books you pick, you’re in for a treat.
 From our family to yours, Merry Christmas!

 For more gift ideas, check out the Holiday Hub!